AiGentMaster/TixelCheckAndroid/README.md

 An Android application that monitors Tixel ticket URLs and alerts you when tickets become available.

 **Note: This project has been thoroughly reviewed and fixed with updated dependencies and improved build configuration.
-Repository declaration conflicts resolved.**
+Repository declaration conflicts resolved.
+Build system has been updated to use Gradle 7.4 and AGP 7.2.2.**

 ## Features